House at 823 Ohio Street

-House at 823 Ohio Street is a historic home located at Terre Haute, Vigo County, Indiana.
+House at 823 Ohio Street is a historic home located at Terre Haute, Indiana.
 It was built in 1880, and is a two-story, rectangular brick dwelling with Italianate and Queen Anne style design elements.
 It features segmental arched windows and a rounded arch window with a wood sunburst surround.

 It was listed on the National Register of Historic Places in 1983.